 I’m not much of a meat eater but I tried a little of each dish so I could report back, and both the beef and chicken were moist and tender.
 (Confession: I took them home to my cats.)
 If I return, I’d definitely try out the vegetarian option.

-Dessert is a frozen lemon berry pie, which was quite good even though I’m not usually a fan of lemon.
+My dessert was a frozen lemon berry pie, which was quite good even though I’m not usually a fan of lemon.

 The Showboat Branson Belle Kids Menu offers child-friendly options like chicken nuggets, mac & cheese, green beans, and apple sauce.